Glen Osmond and Fullarton Roads Intersection Upgrade

 - improve economic productivity.

 Community and stakeholder engagement forms an important part of the planning process.
-DPTI and Jacobs will engage with residents, land owners, business owners and other stakeholders as the preferred option is developed.
+DPTI and the Cross Roads Team will engage with residents, land owners, business owners and other stakeholders as the preferred option is developed.
 We encourage you to have your say while the planning process is underway (see our contact details below).

 If you have any further enquiries or would like to register your interest in the project to receive updates, please: